cashapp/tempest/docs/guide/asynchronous_programming.md

     The AWS SDK for Java 1.11.x has asynchronous clients that are wrappers around a thread pool and blocking synchronous clients that don’t provide the full benefit of nonblocking I/O.

 ## Tempest Async APIs
-Tempest for SDK 2.x comes with a set of async APIs that utilizes Kotlin [coroutine](https://kotlinlang.org/docs/coroutines-overview.html) and Java [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).
+Tempest for SDK 2.x comes with async APIs that utilize Kotlin [coroutine](https://kotlinlang.org/docs/coroutines-overview.html) and Java [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).

 Declare you DB and tables as `AsyncLogicalDb` and `AsyncLogicalTable`.